 '''

 junctions() generic and methods

-------
+-----

 junctions(x, use.mcols=FALSE, ...)

 S4 method for signature 'GAlignments'

-'''
+junctions(x, use.mcols=FALSE)

+S4 method for signature 'GAlignmentPairs'

+junctions(x, use.mcols=FALSE)

+S4 method for signature 'GAlignmentsList'

+junctions(x, use.mcols=FALSE, ignore.strand=FALSE)

+summarizeJunctions() and NATURAL_INTRON_MOTIFS

+-----

+summarizeJunctions(x, with.revmap=FALSE, genome=NULL)

+NATURAL_INTRON_MOTIFS

+Utilities for importing the junction file generated by some aligners

+-----

 readTopHatJunctions(file, file.is.raw.juncs=FALSE)

 readSTARJunctions(file)

+'''

-x A GAlignments, GAlignmentPairs, or GAlignmentsList object. use.mcols TRUE or FALSE (the default).
-Whether the metadata columns on x (accessible with $mcols(x)$) should be propagated to the returned object or not.
-Additional arguments, for use in specific methods. ignore.strand TRUE or FALSE (the default).
-If set to TRUE, then the strand of x is set to " \star " prior to any computation. with.revmap TRUE or FALSE (the default).
+A GAlignments, GAlignmentPairs, or GAlignmentsList object. Х

+TRUE or FALSE (the default).
+Whether the metadata columns on x (accessible use.mcols with mcols(x)) should be propagated to the returned object or not.

+Additional arguments, for use in specific methods.

+TRUE or FALSE (the default).
+If set to TRUE, then the strand of x is set to "" prior ignore.strand to any computation.

+with.revmap TRUE or FALSE (the default).
 If set to TRUE, then a revmap metadata column is added to the output of summarizeJunctions.
-This metadata column is an IntegerList object representing the mapping from each element in the ouput (i.e. each junction) to the corresponding elements in the input x. genome NULL (the default), or a BSgenome object containing the sequences of the ref- erence genome that was used to align the reads, or the name of this reference genome specified in a way that is accepted by the getBSgenome function defined in the BSgenome software package.
+This metadata column is an IntegerList object representing the mapping from each element in the ouput (i.e.

+each junction) to the corresponding elements in the input x.

+NULL (the default), or a BSgenome object containing the sequences of the refgenome erence genome that was used to align the reads, or the name of this reference genome specified in a way that is accepted by the getBSgenome function defined in the BSgenome software package.
 In that case the corresponding BSgenome data package needs to be already installed (see ?getBSgenome in the BSgenome package for the details).

-If genome is supplied, then the intron_motif and intron_strand metadata columns are computed (based on the dinucleotides found at the intron bound- aries) and added to the output of summarizeJunctions.
-See the Value section below for a description of these metadata columns. file The path (or a connection) to the junction file generated by the aligner.
-This file should be the junctions.bed or new_list.juncs file for readTopHatJunctions, and the SJ.out.tab file for readSTARJunctions.
+If genome is supplied, then the intron_motif and intron_strand metadata columns are computed (based on the dinucleotides found at the intron boundaries) and added to the output of summarizeJunctions.
+See the Value section below for a description of these metadata columns.

+The path (or a connection) to the junction file generated by the aligner.
+This file should be the junctions.bed or new list.juncs file for readTopHatJunctions, and the SJ.out.tab file for readSTARJunctions.